-Richard Overton became a neighborhood institution.
-Very few days passed where he was not on his front porch with his friends and family, smoking his favorite cigars and telling stories and listening to those who came to visit and spend time with him.
-Volma Overton, Jr. relates that his 112th birthday party "was like a UN party" in that people from every walk of life, every race, every culture, every age, came to celebrate with him at this house that day.
-He was recognized by the City of Austin, which named Hamilton Avenue after him, Texas governors Rick Perry and Greg Abbott, and most prominently, by President Barack Obama during a visit to the White House for a Veterans' Day commemoration in 2013.
-He was feted by the San Antonio Spurs, and received a standing ovation at that occasion.
+After he built this house on Hamilton Avenue, Richard Overton became a neighborhood institution.
+Very few days passed where he was not on his front porch with his friends and family, smoking his favorite cigars, telling stories, and listening to those who came to visit and spend time with him.
+Volma Overton, Jr. relates that Richard Overton's 112th birthday party

+"was like a UN party" in that people from every walk of life, every race, every culture, every age, came to celebrate with him at this house that day.
+He was recognized by the City of Austin, which named Hamilton Avenue after him.
+As the oldest surviving veteran of World War II, he was recognized by Texas governors Rick Perry and Greg Abbott, and most prominently, by President Barack Obama during a visit to the White House for a Veterans' Day commemoration in 2013.
+He was feted by the San Antonio Spurs, where he received a standing ovation.
 He consistently said that the secret to his longevity was his daily cigars, a little whiskey, and being right with God.
-When he passed away at the age of 112 in December, 2018, he was the oldest surviving U.S. World War II veteran, and the oldest man in the United States.
+When he passed away at the age of 112 in December, 2018, he was not only the oldest surviving U.S. World War II veteran, but also the oldest man in the United States.